 To date, individuals, congregations and mid councils have surrendered nearly $1 million to oppose racism and racial privilege

-STORM LAKE, Iowa — Born in the Synod of Lakes and Prairies, Restorative Actions describes itself as “a grassroots voluntary initiative for churches, individuals, mid councils and agencies of the Presbyterian Church (U.S.A.), as well as ecumenical partners and interested organizations, to take a leadership stance in opposed to racism and racial privilege” by allowing “U.S. Americans who benefit from institutional racism to provide a credible witness for justice by surrendering ill-gotten gains toward the establishment of just relationships with Afro-Americans and Indigenous communities.”
+Born in the Synod of Lakes and Prairies, Restorative Actions describes itself as “a grassroots voluntary initiative for churches, individuals, mid councils and agencies of the Presbyterian Church (U.S.A.), as well as ecumenical partners and interested organizations, to take a leadership stance in opposed to racism and racial privilege” by allowing “U.S. Americans who benefit from institutional racism to provide a credible witness for justice by surrendering ill-gotten gains toward the establishment of just relationships with Afro-Americans and Indigenous communities.”

-Three key Restorative Actions proponents — Melissa Carter, Jim Koon and the Rev. Jermaine Ross-Allam — offered a mini-course on Restorative Actions’ work so far during last week’s Synod School held at Buena Vista University.
+Three key Restorative Actions proponents — Melissa Carter, Jim Koon and the Rev. Jermaine Ross-Allam — offered a mini-course on Restorative Actions’ work so far during this year’s Synod School held at Buena Vista University.
 Carter is Restorative Actions’ administrative volunteer and program advocate and a member of Oak Grove Presbyterian Church in Bloomington, Minnesota.
 Koon is the synod’s director of financial services and treasurer.
 Ross-Allam is director of the Presbyterian Mission Agency’s Center for the Repair of Historic Harms.
 With financial help from the Presbyterian Foundation, Mel Wilkerson, Restorative Actions’ community engagement and administrative operations manager, is the organization’s sole paid staff member.